 Time regained: revisiting the Jaeger-LeCoultre Reverso

-The 100th anniversary of the Bauhaus this year got us thinking about classic watch and jewellery design.
+The 100th anniversary of the Bauhaus this year got us thinking about classic watch design.
 For, as the Jaeger-LeCoultre ‘Reverso’ shows, the creation of both remains firmly rooted in Walter Groupius’ dicate that form must follow function.

 Launched at the turn of the 1930s, when the wristwatch was the ultimate in personal technology, the ‘Reverso’ was conceived as a way of protecting the dial during polo matches.